isadri/inception/README.md

 ### Starting a New Container

-you can enter the following command in the Docker CLI to tell the daemon to start a new container based on the *alpine:latest* image.
+you can enter the following command in the Docker CLI (terminal) to tell the daemon to start a new container based on the *alpine:latest* image.

 ```bash
 docker container run --name c1 -it alpine:latest sh